haarsh567/Generative-AI-Multi-Speciality-Chat-Bot/README.md

 ## Overview

 This project is a multi-speciality chatbot powered by Generative AI, developed in different phases to showcase various capabilities.
-The chatbot is built using Streamlit, Google Generative AI, PyPDF2, SpeechRecognition, and other relevant libraries.
+The chatbot is built using Streamlit, Google Generative AI, and other relevant libraries.

 ## Phases